What to expect as Italy's political crisis unfolds

-ROME (AP) — Italy's Premier Giuseppe Conte will appear in the Senate on Tuesday to deliver a much anticipated address about the political crisis that has erupted in the middle of the summer break.
+ROME (AP) — As Italy's Premier Giuseppe Conte steps down, the question is whether hardline, anti-migrant Interior Minister Matteo Salvini can force new elections in hopes of grabbing the premiership.

-The political showdown was triggered two weeks ago by hard-line Interior Minister Matteo Salvini — known across Europe for his tough stance against migrants — when he pulled the plug on the shaky populist coalition forged only 14 months earlier between his right-wing League and the anti-establishment 5-Star Movement.
+In announcing his resignation Tuesday before the Senate, Conte blamed Salvini for pulling the plug on a coalition forged only 14 months earlier between his right-wing League and the anti-establishment 5-Star Movement.

+Conte, who has mainly acted as a mediator between the two coalition's litigious partners, blasted Salvini for being "irresponsible" and following his "own personal interests" in his push for early elections — a hazardous move that could plunge Italy into political instability, alarming international investors and European partners.

+Salvini fired back, saying he doesn't fear "Italians' judgment" and saying that he we would do it all again.
+But his political gamble could backfire.

-Salvini wants to capitalize on a surge in support — polls show the League at 38 percent — and push Italy to early elections.
-But his political gamble may not produce the desired result.
-There are a number of possible scenarios in which a new government could be formed without Italians heading back to the polls.
+Even though Salvini has softened his stance over the past few days, a new deal between the League and the 5-Stars' coalition remains far-fetched.
+However, there are several scenarios in which a new government could be formed without Italians having to head back to the polls.

-Conte in his speech to the Senate is expected to blast Salvini for bringing about the crisis, and after that he may announce his resignation.
-Even if he doesn't do that immediately, barring a last-minute patch-up between Salvini and 5-Star leader Luigi Di Maio, the governing coalition Conte was asked to lead no longer exists, so he will eventually have to face a confidence vote and resign.

-That puts the ball in the court of President Sergio Mattarella, who will be expected to quickly start consultations with party leaders to explore possible alternative coalitions.
+Now that the premier has stepped down, President Sergio Mattarella must begin meeting with party leaders to explore alternative coalitions.

 THE ODD COUPLE

-Earlier this month, the League failed to win support in the Senate for a confidence motion against Conte as the 5-Stars joined forces with the opposition Democratic Party and smaller left-wing groups to freeze it.
-That move appeared to have caught Salvini off-guard and showed that an alliance between the 5-Stars and the Democratic Party — traditionally bitter rivals — isn't impossible.
+Earlier this month, the League failed to win support in the Senate for a confidence motion against Conte as the 5-Stars joined forces with the opposition Democratic Party and smaller left-wing groups to block it.
+That move appeared to have caught Salvini off-guard and showed that an alliance between the 5-Stars and the Democratic Party — who are traditionally bitter rivals — is possible.

 THE URSULA OPTION